mehermvr/rko_lio/README.md

 }
 ```

-## Platforms and Sensors Tested

-RKO LIO has been tested on a variety of platforms with different sensor setups:

-- Car: Ouster OS1-128; OS2-128, Livox Avia, Aeva Aeries II (HeLiPR dataset)
-- Backpack: Hesai XT32, QT32, QT64 (DigiForests dataset); QT128
-- Forestry Harvester: Hesai XT32
-- Quadruped: Velodyne VLP-16 (Leg-KILO dataset)
-- Bicycle: Livox Avia (thanks to @rlabs-oss, [YouTube video](https://www.youtube.com/watch?v=dKDGIAu628w))

-If you've tested RKO LIO on any other platform or sensor configuration, I'd be glad to list it here.
-Please reach out by [email](mailto:rm.meher97@gmail.com) or open an issue!

-## RA-L Submission
+### RA-L Submission

-You can check out the branch `ral_submission` for the version of the code used for submission to RA-L.
-Please note that that branch is meant to be an as-is reproduction of the code used during submission and is not supported.
+You can check out the branch `ral_submission` for the version of the code used for submission to RA-L. Please note that that branch is meant to be an as-is reproduction of the code used during submission and is not supported.
 The `master` and release versions are vastly improved, supported, and are the recommended way to use this system.

 ## Acknowledgements